pentamassiv/input_method_service/README.md

 # zwp-input-method-service

-This crate provides a wrapper for the zwp-input-method protocol to simplify the integration of the protocol
+This crate provides a wrapper for the zwp-input-method protocol to simplify the integration of the protocol.